 Using your IRA (Individual Retirment Account) in Costa Rica

+How do you use your IRA in Costa Rica ?
 Many people are unaware that they can transfer their IRA funds to a Self Directed IRA custodian which then would allow them to invest those funds in Costa Rican real estate.
 Choosing an investment portfolio mix for your IRA can be overwhelming in itself.
-Most people invest these retirement funds in a portfolio of stocks which during the past couple of years has significantly underperformed to say the least.
+Most people invest these retirement funds in a portfolio of stocks.
 However you are not just limited to owning stocks.
-Those looking to diversify their portfolio have transferred their funds to a self directed IRA are able to diversify those by investing in real estate where the underlying asset is a tangible piece of property.
+Those of you looking to diversify your portfolio have transferred funds to a self directed IRA which is then able to diversify by investing in real estate where the underlying asset is a tangible piece of property.
 Sure, nobody can guarantee that the real estate investment you make will appreciate in value or will generate the rental income that you are expecting, however, at least you have a tangible asset that should appreciate over time.

 If you want to get out of the traditional stocks and mutual funds offered by your current IRA custodian then consider a self directed IRA where you take control of the investment decisions.
 Real estate is one of the most popular ways to invest using a self directed IRA.